donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 | [`@donaldpipowitch/vscode-extension-server`](packages/server/README.md) | A `.vscode/extensions.json` language server.                                                   |
 | [`vscode-extensions-files`](packages/client/README.md)                  | A client for the `.vscode/extensions.json` language server.
 The client is a VS Code extension. |

 💡 In case you are wondering about the package name for the VS Code extension: VS Code extensions aren't published to npm, but to the _Visual Studio Code Marketplace_.
 They slightly differ from your usual package (and don't allow [_scoped package names_](https://docs.npmjs.com/misc/scope) for example).
-Luckily you'll learn more about that
+Luckily you'll learn more about that in this tutorial.

+If you feel stuck with _my tutorial_, just open an issue or [write me on Twitter](https://twitter.com/PipoPeperoni).
+If you have general questions about authoring VS Code extension you can visit the [#vscode-extension-dev channel](https://vscode-dev-community.slack.com/messages/C74CB59NE) on slack, which helped me several times.
+It can also be useful to create an issue or pull request in some of the VS Code related repositories like [vscode-extension-samples](https://github.com/Microsoft/vscode-extension-samples), if your issue is related.

 # Table of contents